Mike Fernandez: Career

 He has been the Founder and/or majority shareholder of 25 healthcare related companies.
 Most of these companies have been acquired by publicly traded companies.
-Among these enterprises are Physicians Healthcare Plans, CAC Medical Centers, Prescribit Rx, CarePlus Health Plans, Navarro Pharmacies, Medical Specialties Distributors, Hospitalists of America, NutriForce and Simply Healthcare Plans.
+Among these enterprises are Physicians Healthcare Plans, CAC Medical Centers, Prescribit Rx, CarePlus Health Plans, Navarro Pharmacies, Medical Specialties Distributors, Hospitalists of America, ADI Dental, NutriForce, Simply Healthcare Plans, Acorn Health, Affinity Hospice, Strive Dental and Carisk Partners.
 After every sale, Fernandez distributes a significant portion to the company's employees.
 He has done this over two dozen times.
-In addition, he has been an active investor in other healthcare companies.
+In addition, he has been an active investor in other healthcare companies with majority and sometimes a minority ownership.

 Charity

 At a very young age, Fernandez learned the value of "to take care of those who come after you".
 He completed a 508-mile walk from France and Spain multiple times, in order to raise funds for a variety of children's causes.
 Over the past 20 years, he has contributed in excess of $100 million to charitable causes.

-Mike Fernandez is also the Founder and Chairman of the Immigration Partnership and Coalition Fund (IMPAC).
-Through the IMPAC Fund, he fundraises to expand currently existing legal services and programs to help undocumented immigrants fight unjust deportation procedures and grant them a path to citizenship.
+Mike Fernandez was also the Founder and Chairman of the Immigration Partnership and Coalition Fund (IMPAC).
+The IMPAC Fund fundraises to expand currently existing legal services and programs to help undocumented immigrants fight unjust deportation procedures and grant them a path to citizenship.
+He is a Co-Founder of American Business Immigration Coalition based in Chicago.

 Politics

 Political contributions

-Fernandez is a Republican donor.
-In 2016, the New York Times wrote that Fernandez was "one of the most prolific donors in a key swing state" (Florida), contributing more than $4 million to Republicans in recent elections.
-The Miami Herald has described Fernandez as "one of Florida's biggest conservative Republican moneymen."
+Fernandez has been primarily a Republican donor.
+In 2016, the New York Times wrote that Fernandez was "one of the most prolific donors in a key swing state" (Florida).
+The Miami Herald has described Fernandez as "one of Florida's biggest Republican moneymen.
+He currently is registered as an Independent since 2016."

-Fernandez was a major supporter of Mitt Romney's 2012 presidential campaign.
-Fernandez donated $1 million to Restore Our Future, a pro-Romney super PAC.
+Fernandez was also a major supporter of Mitt Romney's 2012 presidential campaign.

-In 2013, Fernandez donated $1 million to Florida Governor Rick Scott in his re-election campaign.
-Fernandez was the chair of the finance committee for Scott's campaign.
+In 2013, Fernandez co-chaired Governor Rick Scott's re-election efforts.

 During the 2016 election cycle, Fernandez was a major supporter of Jeb Bush, who unsuccessfully sought the Republican presidential nomination.
-Fernandez donated $3.2 million to Bush and his "Right to Rise" super PAC, making him Bush's largest donor and (as of February 2016) the 16th largest donor of the 2016 presidential election.
+Fernandez donated to Bush and his "Right to Rise" super PAC, making him Bush's largest donor and (as of February 2016) the 16th largest donor of the 2016 presidential election.

-Although a Republican, Fernandez is an opponent of Donald Trump, the 2016 Republican nominee.
-During the Republican primaries, Fernandez funded newspaper ads comparing Trump to Hitler, Mussolini, and Perón.
-Fernandez endorsed Democratic nominee Hillary Clinton in the presidential election, saying that she is "a superior choice to Donald Trump."
+As a former Republican, Fernandez was not a supporter of Donald Trump in the 2016, 2020 and 2024 Presidential Elections.

+In August 2025, Fernandez publicly acknowledged funding a campaign aimed at opposing Cuban-American politicians who support former President Donald Trump's immigration policies.
+The campaign included billboards and media ads targeting figures such as Marco Rubio, Carlos Giménez, and María Elvira Salazar.